lucasmonstrox/PyTibia/README.md

 This bot is all based on matrix calculation, applies parallelism and also pre-processing, as it is the only way to have maximum performance.

-This bot also uses data structure, arrays, path finding(djkistra), among other important things to have smart gameplay.
+This bot also uses data structure, arrays, path finding(djkistra), among other important things to have smart decisions and gameplay.

+I created this bot to learn python, to stream on twitch, to make friends, to apply my knowledgments in deep learning, path finding, matrix, etc.

+I'm not going to sell subscription to this bot, but it will work on "global" and you can use it, it's at your own risk.

+This BOT ins't ready yet, this bot still under construction.

+Be free to use any function to create your custom bot or wait for the release of v0.

-# 🗺️ MVP Features Status
+# 🗺️ V0 Features Status

 - ActionBar:
   - Counting slots :heavy_check_mark: